-The mechanical, manual, and prescribed burn treatments will reduce slash and combustible fuels available for fire consumption.
+The Ecological Restoration treatment type for this VTP is designed to reduce GHG and fire fuels.
 This, in turn, reduces the potential for catastrophic wildfires, restores ecology that was historically fire-adapted, puts fire back on the landscape where it was historically present at around 6-to-20-year intervals (Brown and Baxter, 2003), and creates a more stable natural carbon storage.
 Therefore, the benefits to net GHG emissions resulting from the project outweigh the short-term carbon emissions.

 GHG generation was examined in the PEIR.
+These impacts associated with this project are within the scope of the PEIR because the treatment activities, types of equipment, and duration of use are the same as those analyzed in the PEIR.
 Mitigation Measure GHG-2 would be implemented and would reduce GHG emissions associated with the prescribed burning.
 However, emissions generated by the treatment would still contribute to the annual emissions generated by the CalVTP, and this impact would remain significant and unavoidable, consistent with, and for the same reasons described in, the PEIR.
 SPR AQ-3 is also applicable to this treatment and will contain the description of feasible GHG reduction techniques implemented per Mitigation Measure GHG-2.